hyperledger/bevel/docs/source/faq.md

 Yes, you can add additional nodes to a running DLT/Blockchain network using the Blockchain Automation Framework (BAF).
 Unfortunately, BAF does not support removing nodes in a running DLT/Blockchain network, but this significant feature is in our future roadmap, and we will add this feature in a future release.

 ### Does the Blockchain Automation Framework support multiple versions of Fabric and Corda?
 What are the minimum versions for Fabric and Corda supported in the Blockchain Automation Framework?
 The Blockchain Automation Framework currently only supports version 1.4.0, 1.4.4 & 2.0.0 for Fabric and version 4.1 and 4.4 for Corda as minimum versions, and will only support future higher versions for Fabric and Corda.
-Corda Enterprise 4.4 is in progress.
+Corda Enterprise 4.4 is available as per Release 0.6.0.0.
+Please check the [latest releases](https://github.com/hyperledger-labs/blockchain-automation-framework/releases) for version upgrades and deprecations.

 ## 2.FAQs for Operators Guide